MicrosoftDocs/edge-developer/microsoft-edge/web-platform/password-reveal.md

 * The browser’s “eye” iconography is implemented as a background image.
 To add a background color to the button, use the CSS `background-color` property instead of the `background` shorthand property.
 * Web developers may adjust the size and scale of the password reveal button, but the button will be clipped by the bounds of the password input control (if applicable).
-* There are currently no state selectors available to style the button’s “toggled” state.
+* There are currently no state selectors available to style the toggled state of the button.

 ## Visibility of the control

-While trying out the password reveal button, it may be helpful to understand in which circumstances the button is displayed.
-The password reveal control is not available until the user enters text into the field, and as added security precautions:
+While trying out the password reveal button, it may be helpful to understand when the button is displayed.
+The password reveal control is not available until the user enters text into the password field.
+Also, for added security:

-* The button is removed if focus moves from the field.
+* The button is removed if focus moves away from the password field.

 * The button is removed if scripts modify the password field.
-* If the button is removed at any point, the entire contents of the password field must also be removed in order to bring the button back (preventing someone from making a minor adjustment in order to view the password).
+* If the button is removed at any point, the entire contents of the password field must be deleted before the button is displayed again.
+This feature prevents someone from making a minor adjustment in order to view the password.

 The password reveal button is not available in fields which have been autofilled via the browser’s password manager.